-123. YoastSEO – YoastSEO is a must have WordPress SEO plugin.
-It gives you the ability to optimise your site on a page-by-page basis, gives recommendations & scores, generates sitemaps, gives the ability to edit robots.txt & .htaccess, and many more.
+123. YoastSEO – YoastSEO is a must-have WordPress SEO plugin.
+It gives you the ability to optimise your site on a page-by-page basis, gives recommendations & scores, generates sitemaps, gives the ability to edit robots.txt & .htaccess, and so much more.

 124. Monster Insights – Monster Insights is a WordPress plugin that connects with your Google Analytics, allowing you to see your blog’s performance directly from your WordPress dashboard.
 But it’s more than just that.
 Monster Insights gives you the ability to see best performing posts, real time & historical traffic, user behaviour, file download tracking, e-commerce tracking and referrals.

 125. Google Analytics – Google Analytics is a backbone of any website.
-It’s a free service that enables you to track traffic to your site, traffic sources, user behaviour, acquisition, bounce rate, pageviews, set goals and many more.
-Google Analytics is an absolute must have for bloggers as it allows you to see how your site is performing, identify strengths and weaknesses.
+It’s a free service that enables you to track traffic to your site, traffic sources, user behaviour, acquisition, bounce rate, pageviews, set goals and more.
+Google Analytics is an absolute must-have for bloggers as it allows you to see how your site is performing, identify its strengths and weaknesses.

 126. Google Search Console – Google Search Console (A.K.A Google Webmaster Tools) is more of a technical tool that gives you the ability to spot any indexation & crawl issues, analyse inbound links, see HTML improvements, identify errors, test robots.txt, submit sitemaps, analyse accelerated mobile pages and so on.
 It’s basically your best communication point with the ‘almighty’ Google.